developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAccessManager/index.md

     ![img](../../images/MxAccessManagerTutorialImages/access_manager_feature.jpg)

     As mentioned earlier you can see the drop down showing two options in the operation Mode.
 First one is Single user without whitelist and second is single user with whitelist.
 We would demonstrate both of these feature programatically using Access Manager API later in this tutorial.
 But for now, lets us configure one of these two operation modes from the wizard.
-This is to show you that we can modify any Mx feature both programmatically as well as using wizrad.
+This is to show you that we can modify any MX feature both programmatically as well as using wizrad.
 Hence select Operation mode as "Single User Without Whitelist".

 	Provide some name to refer this feature programmatically in order to modify it (Ex.
 MyAccessMgr).You can also keep the "Name" field empty.